olliestephenson/dpm-rnn-public/README.md

 These scripts are used to create damage proxy maps from sequential InSAR coherence time series using machine learning.
 The input data are a sequential series of pre-event InSAR coherence images (i.e. if you have SAR acquisitions A,B,C then we want the coherences for A-B and B-C) and one co-event coherence image (i.e. the coherence between the final pre-event SAR acquisition and the first post-event SAR acquisition).
 Best performance will be obtained when the temporal baseline is constant between acquisitsions.

 This code assumes that you already have a stack of coherence images.
 These images can be produced using freely available [Sentiel-1 data](https://asf.alaska.edu/data-sets/sar-data-sets/sentinel-1/), which can be processed using the [InSAR Scientific Computing Environment (ISCE)](https://github.com/isce-framework/isce2).
-The method has not been tested with data from other SAR satellites, but will presumably work similarly assuming there are regular acqusitions before the natural hazard.
+The method has not been tested with data from other SAR satellites, but will presumably work similarly assuming there are regular acqusitions before the natural hazard and the satellite spatial baseline is well controlled.

 When creating damage maps you will need to think about your coordinate system.
 We do all of our processing in 'radar' coordinates, then map the final damage map to geographic coordinates for plotting/analysis.